-Click on the ‘define bounding box’ option
+Click on the ‘define bounding box’ option.

 This step uses the MVR bead dataset that includes the ‘hdf5’ file for fast viewing with the ‘Bigdataviewer’ tool while defining a bounding box using a GUI with sliders for changing the bounding box dimensions and visualising the extent of the bounding box for cropping as a green wire frame.
-The purple shows the perspective of the plane being intersected from the current rendering of the 3D orientation
+The purple shows the perspective of the plane being intersected from the current rendering of the 3D orientation.

 The screen shot below shows the ImageJ MVR plugin application for viewing the data while changing the bounding box for cropping.
 Explore this tool and the online help to understand it better.